ese5160/a14g-final-submission-t16-ecosavers/README.md

 - Challenges
    - Where did you face difficulties?
 This could be in firmware, hardware, software, integration, etc.
+   - For the firmware, we encountered challenges reading bin file from SD card in bootloader.
+There was always the same error of memory shortage which caused whole program would stuck.
+   - For the hardware, we had difficulty using uart interface because we elected the pins with different SERCOMs.
    - How did you overcome these challenges?
+   - We removed unnecessary code from the task and release a lot memory of it
+   - We deleted the section of distance sensor which is needed uart as communication with MCU
 - Prototype Learnings
    - What lessons did you learn by building and testing this prototype?
+   - Firstly, it is significant for us to arrange the appropriate pin map at the beginning of designing a PCBA.
+   - The datasheet of every component is required to be checked carefully and the standard mentioned in the datasheet should be satisfied fully.
+   - It is necessary to test the power architecture when we get a new PCBA board to prevent inappropriate voltage causing damage on other components.
    - If you had to build this device again, what would you do differently?
+   - Firstly, I will select other buck chip because our buck chip doesn't work as expected so we used the buck dev board supported by teaching team.
+Additionally, I'll reconfigure the UART interface by rearranging the pins with selecting appropriate SERCOMs in the system.
 - Next Steps
    - Since the project is the prototype of our smart bin, for the next step, we can try to make it as the actual size of the garbage bin on the street to test the performance of the project.